 How it's done

-Business climate is the general economic environment that local businesses operate in.
-Reviewing and understanding local business climate provides valuable insights about the economy, costs, risks, and incentives that may impact the success of your business.
+The business climate is the general economic environment that local businesses operate in.
+Reviewing and understanding the local business climate provides valuable insights about the economy, costs, risks, and incentives that may impact the success of your business.
 This activity will guide you to better understand the business climate in Peterborough & the Kawarthas and help you answer the following fundamental questions.

 What is the business climate in Peterborough & the Kawarthas?

-We have compiled the most important aspects of Peterborough’s business climate as an interactive dashboard below.
+We have compiled the most important aspects of Peterborough & the Kawarthas’s business climate as an interactive dashboard below.
 This dashboard provides valuable economic, resident, household, dwelling and development indicators that may influence the success of your business.

 What costs and assistance should I know about?

-Whether you have a new or existing businesses it is critical to be aware of costs, incentives and grants that impact your business.
-This dashboard provides you with a snapshot of the major costs of conducting a business in Peterborough and assistance available to Peterborough businesses.
+Whether you have a new or existing business it is critical to be aware of costs, incentives and grants that impact your business.
+This dashboard provides you with a snapshot of the major costs of conducting business in Peterborough & the Kawarthas and assistance available to Peterborough & the Kawarthas businesses.

 With a wide array of government incentive programs and services offered in Ontario, locating your business here in Peterborough & the Kawarthas allows you to take advantage of competitive corporate tax rates and helps your business save on costs associated with research, development and innovation; labour costs; and start-up and expansion activities.